 BCWI Structure & Governance

 BCWI is governed by a Board of Directors that is reflective of best practices in modern corporate governance.
-The Board consists of nine elected voting winery members and three non-voting ex officio members who oversee work of the President & CEO (who manages the BCWI), and who provide strategic guidance and effective oversight for the organization and industry.
+The Board consists of nine elected voting winery members and two non-voting ex officio members who oversee work of the President & CEO (who manages the BCWI), and who provide strategic guidance and effective oversight for the organization and industry.
 The Board ensures that appropriate systems of governance, leadership and stewardship are in place to enable BCWI’s President & CEO to manage and lead the organization effectively.
 See link BOD Features.

 BCWI Board of Directors